HCL-TECH-SOFTWARE/appscan-dast-custom-scripts/Authentication/README.md

 ## Basic

-Scripts that allows manipulate/add basic http authentication
+Scripts that allows add basic HTTP authentication

 ## Credentials

-Scripts that allows to manipulate/add the credentials that sent with the http request
+Scripts that allows to add the credentials that sent with the HTTP request